orionfollett/OrionGE/README.md

 glfw
 glm

-See leanopengl.com for details on installation and linking
+This project is built on Windows and is not cross platform.